yquake2/yquake2/doc/040_cvarlist.md

   slightly inaccurate, bullets and the like have a little drift.
 When set to `1` they hit exactly were the crosshair is.

-* **g_machinegun_norecoil**: Disable machine gun recoil in single player.
-  By default this is set to `0`, this keeps the original machine gun recoil in single player.
-When set to `1` the recoil is disabled in single player, the same way as in multiplayer.
-  This cvar only works if the game.dll implements this behaviour.

 * **busywait**: By default this is set to `1`, causing Quake II to spin in a very tight loop until it's time to process the next frame.
 This is a very accurate way to determine the internal timing, but comes with